 In April 2018 the Metropolitan Washington Airports Authority (MWAA) began operating a staging lot for transportation network companies (TNCs, which include Uber and Lyft) on South Eads Street.
 MWAA relocated the lot to the Eads Street site to make room for their Project Journey construction project, but the move has resulted in increased traffic congestion in this area.

 County Transportation staff have developed interim solutions for mitigating the traffic situation by shifting some of the TNC lot’s access from South Eads Street to Route 1.
 This solution requires approvals from the Virginia Department of Transportation (VDOT) which is responsible for the operation of Route 1.
 In addition to these interim solutions, the County is working with MWAA to identify additional mitigation strategies.

 Phase 1 – Open the TNC lot’s driveway to Route 1, to shift most of the lot’s outbound traffic from South Eads Street to the Route 1 ramp to the airport

 Implemented in October 2018

-- County installs temporary traffic signal on Route 1
+- County installed temporary traffic signal on Route 1

 - MWAA fine-tuned lot’s configuration and trimmed trees that cause sight distance concern

 - County is monitoring the traffic signal operation and will make timing adjustments as necessary

 - County continues monitoring, enforcement